livingdocsIO/documentation/delivery/api_essentials.md

 At the very minimum each document requires the CSS files to be loaded that are defined in the respective Livingdocs design.
 You could hardcode the CSS `link` tags into your document but we advise you to dynamically parse the files from the API response.
 This has the advantage that you don't have to touch the frontend app every time you update the design to a newer version (Livingdocs handles the versioning for you and exposes the correct version with the API).

-The design name and version of a single document are in `data/design`.
+The design name and version of a single document are in `design`.
 For the host part you need to use the server where you uploaded the design (see [uploading a design](../design/upload.md)).
-At the moment, the only supported design server for the Livingdocs Beta account is ours, so your URL will most likely look like this: `http://api.livingdocs.io/designs/your-design-name/your-design-version` where you can plug in the name and version from the result you have in the API response in `data/design`.
+At the moment, the only supported design server for the Livingdocs Beta account is ours, so your URL will most likely look like this: `http://api.livingdocs.io/designs/your-design-name/your-design-version` where you can plug in the name and version from the result you have in the API response in `design`.

 The response from the URL above will give you the respective design definition.
 You will still need to get the CSS files out of this.
 The design definition defines a `basePath` and an array of CSS assets.
 For each entry in the css array concatenate it with the `basePath` and you have the full URL to the required css files.
 (NOTE: There might be more than one required CSS file depending on how the design was defined).